welkinhealth/slate/source/index.html.md

 Welkin's GUIDs.
 In rare cases, custom integrations are supported by mapping Welkin IDs to a set of external IDs.
 To learn more about custom integrations, [drop us a line](https://welkinhealth.com/contact-us/).

-<aside>Duplicate values within the same namespace will be rejected.</aside>
+<aside>Duplicate entries for the same Welkin ID within a single namespace will be rejected.</aside>